bvcms/bvcmsapi/source/PythonScripts/PacketPickup/javascript.rst

 FPU Packet Pickup Javascript
 ============================

+Return to :doc:`index`.

-Below is the javascript used for the FPUPacketPickup sample project.
+Below is the javascript used for the FPUPacketPickup sample project with some high level explanation following:

-* `model.Data.pyscript` is set internally to the name of the Python Script file.
-* `model.Data.wandtarget` is set when the form is posted by the user.

 .. literalinclude:: FPUPacket.js
   :language: javascript
   :linenos:

+Lines 6 and 8
+        Pressing Enter or clicking Action will start the action() to act on the barcode.

+Lines 15-19
+        If there is a barcode already there, then erase it first so that the form is ready to scan the next barcode.

+Lines 20-24
+        Send the form inputs via POST method to the script on the server.

+Lines 26-35
+        Reset the form to the default values when the "Clear" button is clicked.